ctrl-exec - High Availability

 - Run

-ctrl-exec rotate-certon one designated node.
-This generates the new cert, writes it to/etc/ctrl-exec/ctrl-exec.crtand/etc/ctrl-exec/ctrl-exec.key, and broadcasts the new serial to all agents viaupdate-ctrl-exec-serial. - Sync the updated
+ced rotate-certon one designated node.
+This generates the new cert, writes it to/etc/ctrl-exec/dispatcher.crtand/etc/ctrl-exec/dispatcher.key, and broadcasts the new serial to all agents via their built-in/rotate-serialoperation. - Sync the updated

 bash systemctl restart ctrl-exec-apictrl-exec-apireads its cert at startup.
 There is no live cert reload — a restart is required.

-and sends SIGHUP to the agent process.
-After SIGHUP, the agent will reject
+trusted-dispatcher map and sends SIGHUP to the agent process; the agent reloads

-window (cert_overlap_days, default 30 days) is the time allowed for
+The overlap window (cert_overlap_days, default 30 days) is the time the old

-agents that were unreachable during the broadcast to reconnect and receive
+were unreachable during the broadcast can reconnect and receive the update.
+An

 What HA Does Not Solve